S-h-i-n-r-a/NoEyeAdaptation/README.md

 ``██░░░░░░██░░██░░██░░░░░░██░░██░░██░░██░░██░░██░░██``
 ``██████████████████████████████████████████████████``

-# NoEyeAdaptation
+# No Eye Adaptation
 A modlet for 7 Days to Die that disables eye adaptation.
+No more unreasonably dark interiors!